 This page is intended for parents or carers who have been diagnosed with lymphoma.
 Parents and carers may also find this page useful when explaining that another relative, such as a grandparent, has lymphoma.

+Research indicates that children cope better if they understand what is happening.
 Even very young children pick up on the atmosphere at home and notice when something is wrong.
-Not knowing what’s wrong can be very worrying for them.
-They could overhear things that make them worry more.
-They might blame themselves for your changes in mood.
+Not knowing what’s wrong can be very worrying for them if they sense tensions but don’t know why they’re there.
+They could overhear things that make them worry more and they might blame themselves for your changes in mood.

 You can help your child cope with your diagnosis and any changes at home by being honest with them.
 Explain what is happening in a way they can understand.

 It is easier for children to cope if they trust you and know they can talk to you about their feelings.

 The idea of telling your child you have lymphoma can be overwhelming.
 You might feel you have little emotional resource and energy to cope with their responses.
 Take some time to mentally prepare yourself before starting the conversation.
 It’s helpful, though, not to leave it too long in case your child hears the news from someone else before you’ve spoken to them about it.